benja0x40/MiMB.4C/README.md

 - the segmentation reported in the original study using former data analysis methods.

-A demo analysis with 4C data in *Drosophila* anterior larval tissues from [Bantignies et al., 2011](#3) can be run as indicated in the following sections.
+The following sections describe how to run the `MiMB.4C` workflow using 4C data in *Drosophila* anterior larval tissues from [Bantignies et al., 2011](#3).

 ### Quick start ###